CBIIT/bento-meta/python/bento_meta/pfb/README.md

       ]
     }

 ## User Data Type

 PFB assumes a (not entirely general) property graph structure, that is encoded in a particular way.
 Taking the components described above together, the PFB is essentially designed to describe a series of graph nodes.
-Each node is described with its properties, property value data types, and outgoing edges or links.
+Each node is described with its

+* properties,
+* property value data types, and
+* outgoing edges or links.

 Users defining schemas to transmit their own data must consider their data and data types in terms of this structure.

+### Worked Example

 Consider the following example.
 In the [Integrated Canine Data Commons (ICDC) model](https://cbiit.github.io/icdc-model-tool/), a subject of a study is called a _case_, and a case has the following properties (variable, slots for data) associated with it: